 Assuming a new kitchen sink installation, you will need the following materials:

-• Sink.
+- Sink.
 You can buy this at your local home improvement store.

-• Drain assembly kit.
+- Drain assembly kit.
 This includes a waste elbow, tailpiece, trap arm, and extension tube.

-• P-trap.
+- P-trap.
 Use a 1-1/2 inch P-trap for double sinks and a 1-1/4 inch P-trap for single sinks.
 Both sizes are universal and fit all standard-sized drain openings.

-• Supply tubes (if you don’t already have these installed).
+- Supply tubes (if you don’t already have these installed).
 These are usually made of copper or CPVC (chlorinated polyvinyl chloride) and come in 3-foot sections.
 They should be no more than 6 feet in length to avoid pressure loss at the faucet head.

 Choose either 1/2 inch or 3/8 inch supply tubes depending on how far the sink is from the shutoff valve on the wall.
-The larger the distance, the bigger size pipe you need to use to maintain good water pressure at the faucet head.
+The larger the distance, the bigger the pipe you need to use to maintain good water pressure at the faucet head.

 Steps